flow-typed/flow-typed/CONTRIBUTING.md

 ### Read flow docs

 There's a solid writeup in the [Flow docs](https://flow.org/en/docs/libdefs/creation/) about creating new library definitions.
-Read it.
+Give it a read!

 ### Don't import types from other libdefs